slonigiraf/whitepaper/slonigiraf/ENG.md

 | Rest world  | 771,920,036   |        |        |          38,611,355,747   |
 | TOTAL       | 3,160,273,551 |        |        |          98,343,946,528   |

-## How to give money out to students
+## How To Give Money Out to Students

 Giving out money to students is not expected to largely affect inflation as the amount is very tiny in comparison to monetary base.
 For example we need to give out 13.68B USD to USA students.
 This amount comprise only 0.25% of [country monetary base as of November 2022](https://www.federalreserve.gov/releases/h6/current/).
 However this amount of money for sure needs to be approved by national governments that is unlikely to happen in easy way.